clartaq/cwiki/resources/private/md/Wikilinks.md

 ---
+author: CWiki
 title: Wikilinks
-author: CWiki
-date: 12/08/2017 5:36:19 PM
+date: 2017-12-08T17:36:19.000-05:00
-updated: 1/8/2018 4:08:27 PM
+modified: 2018-06-18T17:43:21.073-04:00
 tags:
+  - links
   - wikilinks
-  - links
 ---

-Wikilinks are simply internal links within the wiki.
-That is, they just point to different pages within the wiki.
-They do not point to locations external to the wiki.
+Wikilinks are internal links within the wiki.
+That is, they point to different pages within the wiki.
+They do not lead​ to locations external to the wiki.

 However, just as with most wikis, CWiki supports HTML links which can point to other sites on the Internet.